aviate15/sardines-pipeline/report/technical_report.md

 | HIGH\_CONFIDENCE rows (correct / total) | 4 / 5 (80.0%) |
 | ACOUSTIC\_TIEBREAKER rows (correct / total) | 35 / 44 (79.5%) |

-One HIGH\_CONFIDENCE row (audio\_id 1) was incorrect — the pipeline selected option 2 with a large margin (ε = 0.054), but the judge designated option 1.
+One HIGH\_CONFIDENCE row (audio\_id 1) was incorrect, the pipeline selected option 2 with a large margin (ε = 0.054), but the judge designated option 1.
 Nine of the ten errors occurred in the ACOUSTIC\_TIEBREAKER regime.

 #### Judge Distribution vs. Our Distribution (Rows 1–49)